 Michael Cutting is a composer currently active in both London and Manchester.
 He studied at the Royal Northern College of Music with Gary Carpenter, Adam Gorb and David Horne, completing his Masters with Distinction and the Soroptomist Award in 2011.
 Michael is now working towards a PhD at Kings College London, supervised by George Benjamin.
 He also attended Dartington Summer School 2012 and Royaumont Voix Nouvelles Composition Course 2013, studying with Brian Ferneyhough, Oscar Bianchi and Fabien Lévy.

-Other future projects include a new work for Sarah Nicolls and Sound Intermedia for HCMF 2014, a new work for Ensemble Intercontemporain and Exaudi as part of ManiFeste Academy 2014, and a commission for the London Symphony Orchestra as a participant of the LSO Panufnik Scheme.
+Upcoming concerts include a new work for Sarah Nicolls and Sound Intermedia for HCMF 2014, a new work for Ensemble Intercontemporain and Exaudi as part of ManiFeste Academy 2014, and a commission for the London Symphony Orchestra as a participant of the LSO Panufnik Scheme.

 In January 2012, Michael co-founded ACM Ensemble along with fellow composer Vitalija Glovackyte.
 ACM is a contemporary group based in Manchester primarily focused on bringing recent international masterpieces to the UK.
 The ensemble consists of highly talented current and recently graduated students of RNCM, all of whom are forging significant international careers in their own right.
 With their shared interest in performing and developing their knowledge of the contemporary repertoire, the ensemble is gaining a reputation for its ambition and highly-quality programming.